tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 increase token value.
-In this respect, in bringing enforcement actions, the SEC has highlighted statements made by promoters that specifically tout the opportunity to profit from purchasing a token.<sup>[f17][footnote_17~]</sup> Promotional statements explaining that tokens would be listed on digital asset exchanges for secondary trading also draw attention.<sup>[f18][footnote_18~]</sup> Secondary trading on exchanges offers token holders an alternative to using the token on the network and, especially when facilitated and highlighted by the promoter, can support a finding of investment intent for token purchasers, i.e. buying with an eye on reselling for a profit instead of consuming goods or services on the network [[2], Section 6].<sup>[f19][footnote_19~]</sup>
+In this respect, in bringing enforcement actions, the SEC has highlighted statements made by promoters that specifically tout the opportunity to profit from purchasing a token.<sup>[f17][footnote_17~]</sup> Promotional statements explaining that tokens would be listed on digital asset exchanges for secondary trading also draw attention.<sup>[f18][footnote_18~]</sup> Secondary trading on exchanges provides token holders an alternative to using the token on the network and, especially when facilitated and highlighted by the promoter, can support a finding of investment intent for token purchasers, i.e. buying with an eye on reselling for a profit instead of consuming goods or services through the network [[2], Section 6].<sup>[f19][footnote_19~]</sup>

 The Framework [[2]] notes that purchasers may have an expectation that the promoter will "undertake efforts to promote its own interests and enhance the value of the network or digital assets" [[2], Section 5].
-Token purchasers who are not aware of the promoter's interest in the network's success, such as through the promoter having retained a stake in the tokens, would not have any reason to believe the promoter will undertake any efforts to drive token value.
+Token purchasers who are not aware of the promoter's interest in the network's success, such as through the promoter having retained a stake in the tokens, should not have any reason to expect the promoter to undertake any efforts to drive token value in order to increase its own profits.
-Instead, they should understand that supply and demand alone will determine the token's price over time.

 ## **Conclusion**

-Parties seeking to undertake offerings and sales of tokens in compliance with federal securities laws may look to the various actions and statements of the SEC for guidance as to whether the token is a security under the Act.
+Parties seeking to undertake offerings and sales of tokens in compliance with U.S. securities laws may look to the various actions and statements of the SEC for guidance as to whether the token is a security under the Act.
 As tokens are not specifically enumerated under the definition of "security", the analysis hinges on the application of the *Howey* test to determine if the token is an "investment contract" under the Act, and therefore a security.
 The